zoemcl/MUMT301Proj/README.md

 Follow the below instructions to install Music Stats on your computer.

-After ou have downloaded or cloned the project, run these go to the project folder and install the dependencies:
+After you have downloaded or cloned the project, run these go to the project folder and install the dependencies:

 ```
 npm install